STAT545-UBC/STAT545-UBC-original-website/git07_git-github-rstudio.md

 Click the blue "Pull" button in the "Git" tab in RStudio.
 I doubt anything will happen, i.e. you'll get the message "Already up-to-date."
 This is just to establish a habit.

-Click the green "Push" button to send you local changes to GitHub.
+Click the green "Push" button to send your local changes to GitHub.
 You should see some message along these lines.

 ``` shell
 [master dc671f0] blah